aaronzq/ShearingIM/README.md

 This script runs in the standard python 3.6 environment with opencv 3

+The main program is PAnalyze.py
-Put the target image in the same route and edit the imread() function in the script
+Put the target image in the same route and edit the imread()'s route in the script.
+And Run.

-There is one example image in this repository.
+There is one example image in this repository named SIimg0000.jpg

+FingThreshold.py is a demo to see how adaptive parameter influence the outcome getimg.md is a instruction file to help get image from RaspberryPi